A practice article provides 5 things to know on how drugs can interact with cannabinoids in CMAJ (Canadian Medical Association Journal).

 - Cannabinoids can affect levels of other drugs, increasing levels and the risk of adverse effects.

-- Smoking marijuana regularly can increase clearance of some drugs.
+- Smoking marijuana regularly can increase the clearance of some drugs.

 - Although more research is needed, potentially serious interactions with marijuana can occur with the blood thinner warfarin and specific drugs used for asthma and seizure control.